Russia Might Ban Cigarettes for Everyone Born After 2014

-As part of a government crackdown on smoking
+As part of a government crackdown on smoking+ READ ARTICLE

 Russia is considering major steps to make sure its citizens do not become smokers.